Mirugaa: Plot

+Sometime later, Arvind sees a TV news report that police have solved his previous murder case and identified him.
+Panicking, he accidentally signs a cheque using his old name, “John,” instead of “Arvind.”
+Lakshmi's secretary notices the mistake and, along with other suspicious clues, begins to suspect criminal activity.
+She blackmails Arvind for 50% of his illicit earnings.
+Arvind murders her.

+The secretary's murder is investigated by police officer Vijay (Dev Gill), Lakshmi's close friend.
+Vijay finds the cheque in her bra and, confused by the unfamiliar name, investigates further.
+He concludes that Arvind is the prime suspect and calls Lakshmi, asking her to keep him at the house until he arrives.
+However, Arvind has been secretly tapping Lakshmi's phone and learns of the plan.

+While Vijay is still on the way, Arvind attacks Lakshmi and her sister Nithya.
+He injects anesthesia to them and confesses his whole story to them.
+He then releases the tiger, which he reveals that he captured earlier using Subadhra's body as bait, into the house and locks it from outside.
+The tiger does not attack them at first, which gives them time to wake up and run.
+The film then enters its climax with Lakshmi, Nithya, and Lakshmi's daughter Mithoo trying to hide from a roaming tiger in a sealed house.

+Outside the house, Arvind stops Vijay and the two engage in a fight.
+Arvind then kills Vijay.
+After a few hours, Arvind goes back to the house to check the situation.
+He sees Lakshmi lying in blood on the floor, believing that the tiger has killed her, so he opens the door.
+However, it is revealed that Lakshmi is not dead, but injured.
+She rises and fights with Arvind.
+Just then, the tiger attacks kills Arvind.
+Lakshmi uses this chance to escape with Nithya and Mithoo.

 Cast

 Production

 Srikanth and Raai Laxmi began working on the film in December 2018, teaming up for a "graphics-heavy" film written by noted cinematographer M. V. Panneerselvam and directed by debutant J. Parthiban.
 The film was shot throughout 2019 in cities including Pollachi, Munnar, Thalaikona, Ooty and Kodaikanal.
 The climax was shot in Mani Mahal in Chennai.
 The makers promoted the film by revealing that a tiger would play a pivotal role.
-A first look poster was released online in May 2019.

 The film's trailer was released by actor Dhanush, Arya, Vijay Antony and Bharath on 5 February 2021.

 Release

 The film was released across theatres in Tamil Nadu on 5 March 2021.
 A critic from Times of India wrote, "The attempt to hold the attention of viewers with a tiger in the film's pre-climax and climax portions is laudable, but the below par VFX couldn't do justice to it".
 A critic from Cinema Express noted the film has a "predictable screenplay, poor execution, budgetary limitations and unfeasible VFX technology, which hinder this serial killer film".
 Dinamalar gave the film a mixed review, concluding that the film was a missed opportunity.